What Is the Age Discrimination in Employment Act (ADEA)?

 Learn About the ADEA

-Authors David Neumark, Ian Burn, and Patrick Button in Age Discrimination and Hiring of Older Workers (Federal Reserve Bank of San Francisco Economic Letter, February 27, 2017) wrote that, based on a study they did, older workers received fewer callbacks for job interviews than younger workers, older female applicants received fewer callbacks for administrative assistant and sales jobs, and older male applicants were called back less frequently than their younger counterparts who applied for janitor and security positions.
+Authors David Neumark, Ian Burn, and Patrick Button wrote, in Age Discrimination and Hiring of Older Workers (Federal Reserve Bank of San Francisco Economic Letter, February 27, 2017), that older workers received fewer callbacks for job interviews than younger ones, older female applicants received fewer callbacks for administrative assistant and sales jobs, and older male applicants were called back less frequently than their younger counterparts who applied for janitor and security positions.
 The discrimination appears, according to the study, to be more pronounced against female than male applicants.

-Based on the number of complaint's the EEOC received and Neumark's, Burn's, and Button's research remind us that the Age Discrimination in Employment Act is still very much needed.
-While most employers don't consider age to be a factor when making hiring and other employment decisions, enough still do.
-If you're over a certain age—and if you aren't now, you will be some day—pay attention.
-You may need this law to protect you.
+The number of complaints the EEOC receives and Neumark's, Burn's, and Button's research remind us that the Age Discrimination in Employment Act is still very necessary.
+While most employers don't consider age when making hiring and other employment decisions, many still do.
+If you're over a certain age—and if you aren't now, you will be someday—pay attention.
+You may need the protection of the ADEA.

 - An employer may only take age into account when making an employment-related decision if it is in regard to an authentic qualification necessary for the business's operation.

-- An employer cannot enact a policy, even if it applies to all other workers, if it negatively impacts employees or applicants because of their age and is not based on a reasonable fact other than age.
+- An employer cannot enact any policy that negatively impacts employees or applicants because of their age and is not based on another reasonable factor.

 - An amendment to the ADEA, The Older Workers Benefit Protection Act forbids organizations from using age to determine benefits and targeting older workers when making staff cuts.
 It also requires employers to follow specific safeguards when asking older workers to sign a waiver giving up their right to sue for age discrimination.

 How to File a Claim of Age Discrimination